 The northwest half of the site is developed with a multifamily structure that contains 13 small units.
 The southeast half of the site is vacant.
 The City and owner anticipate that the existing development will remain, and that the vacant half of the site will be developed during the planning period.
 Four units are counted towards the RHNA, which is a conservative estimate for the 0.28-acre developable portion (density of 14 units per acre).
 The owner informed City staff that he had been speaking with an architect about developing plans for the site; however, funding for construction is a constraint.
-As part of Program 2.2.1 Pursue Funding, the City will shall actively assist qualified developers in preparation of applications for state and federal housing grants and loans as they become available.
+As part of Program 2.2.1 Pursue Funding, the City will actively assist qualified developers in preparation of applications for state and federal housing grants and loans as they become available.
 Per the DSP (as described in Chapter 5, Constraints), projects with residential uses must be in certain configurations with nonresidential uses; however, there is no prescribed percentage for these components.
 Because mixed-use development is anticipated on this site, a 50 percent realistic capacity modifier is applied to the developable half of the site acreage.
+As described in Program 4.3.3, if any of the residential units on this site are demolished, replacement units will be required in accordance with Government Code section 65583.2(g).